Vyral/anne-stewart-blog/_posts/2019-03-05-the-3-points-of-the-home-sale-trifecta.md

 Our sellers, on average, sell their homes within the first 30 days of putting them on the market because we focus on all three of these factors.
 Combining them amounts to creating the perfect storm of buyer interest.

-A lot ot sellers are getting their homes ready for the market right now, so if you’d like to know more about what you can do to sell your home for top dollar, don’t hesitate to reach out to us.
+A lot of sellers are getting their home ready for the market right now, so if you’d like to know more about what you can do to sell your home for top dollar, don’t hesitate to reach out to us.
 We’d love to help you.

-&nbsp;